Gaurav Bhatnagar

 If you work hard enough, then there is a real possibility that you will experience the truth of Polya’s dictum.

-Here is a list of courses I have taken.
+Here is a list of courses I have taken at Ashoka.
 Click on the triangle to view the course description.
-Currently (in Spring 2024) I am teaching Linear Algebra (MAT 1001) and QRMT (FC 0306).
+Here are some of the lecture notes.

 MAT 1000: Calculus